dohyung97022/awsGuide/README.md

       * Allows IP range / Specific IP / Security group
       * Inbound and Outbound rules
         * Statefull (Inbound allowed is also Outbound allowed)
+        * Traffic allowed in is also allowed out
         * All inbound traffic blocked by default
         * All outbound traffic allowed by default
       * No Defy rules, only access rules